RBVI/ChimeraX/docs/devel/webapp_client.rst

 The session management library is divided into two parts:

-- a tool layer that provides user interface elements for managing the current active session information, and
+- an HTML layer that provides user interface elements for managing the current active session information, and
-- a basic layer that interacts with the server without maintaining any state information.
+- an AJAX layer that interacts with the server without maintaining any state information.

-Tool Layer
+HTML Layer
 ----------

-The tool layer API are accessible via ``$c2_session``.
+The HTML layer API are accessible via ``$c2_session``.

 .. js:function:: $c2_session.init(url)

     :param string url: URL to the location of Chimera 2 server.
     :returns: nothing.

-    Initialize tool and basic layers.
-The basic layer is initialized with a call to `$c2_session.server.init`.
+    Initialize HTML and AJAX layers.
+The AJAX layer is initialized with a call to `$c2_session.server.init`.
 To create user interface widgets, `init` looks for an HTML element with id `c2_session`.
     A jQuery button is inserted at the start of this element that both